ndsev/zswag/README.md

 Here are some brief descriptions of the main components:

-* `zswagcl` is a C++ Library which exposes the zserio OpenApi service client `ZsrClient` as well as the more generic `OpenApiClient` and `OpenApiConfig` classes which are reused in Python.
+* `zswagcl` is a C++ Library which exposes the zserio OpenAPI service client `ZsrClient` as well as the more generic `OpenApiClient` and `OpenApiConfig` classes which are reused in Python.
-* `zswag` is a Python Library which provides both a zserio Python service client (`OAClient`) as well as a zserio-OpenApi server layer based on Flask/Connexion (`OAServer`).
-It also contains the command-line tool `zswag.gen` to generate valid OpenAPI specs from zserio Python service classes.
+* `zswag` is a Python Library which provides both a zserio Python service client (`OAClient`) as well as a zserio-OpenAPI server layer based on Flask/Connexion (`OAServer`).
+It also contains the command-line tool `zswag.gen`, which can be used to generate an OpenAPI specification from a zserio Python service class.
-* `pyzswagcl` is a binding library which exposes the C++-based OpenApi pasrsing/request functionality to Python.
+* `pyzswagcl` is a binding library which exposes the C++-based OpenApi parsing/request functionality to Python.
 Please consider it "internal".
 * `httpcl` is a wrapper around the [cpp-httplib](https://github.com/yhirose/cpp-httplib), and http request configuration and secret injection abilities.